cs573-22s/a1-ghd3/README.md

 Be ambitious as these are designed to allow you to shape your learning.
 These are the only way to move from B to A territory.

+Joseph Cybul- A1

+For this assignemnt I started by testing out how to create differnt shapes, first a circle rectangle, and then moved on to drawing lines and polygons. once I was confortable with creating shapes, I decided to experiment with differnt colors, which was not too diffcult.
+So I decided to find ways to change the colors of the shapes.
+For design Achivements, I decied to have text to indicate the functionslity of the page, as well as one examle of each shape I created.
+As for the technical achivements, I explored